LinkedInLearning/protecting-data-for-analysis-and-machine-learning-3372038/README.md

 This is a helpful list of data security terms you can reference once the course is complete.

 ## Professsional Organizations.md
-This has some professional organizatiosn you can join if you want to stay current in the data security space.
+This has some professional organizations you can join if you want to stay current in data security.

 [0]: # (Replace these placeholder URLs with actual course URLs)